MaxStalker/find/README.md

  - `go mod tidy`
  - `go run tasks/demo/main.go`

 This will start the flow emulator in memory and run a 'storyline' consiting of multiple scripts and transactions.
-Here a name will be registered, sold and then we will use the browse capabilities in find to inspect and view the different views that Artifacts support
+Here a name will be registered, sold and then we will use the browse capabilities in find to inspect and view the different views that Dandys support

 ## Flow Identity